Brother Power the Geek: Later appearances

 Brother Power made a return appearance in The Brave and the Bold vol. 3 #29 (January 2010).
-This issue presents Cindy as having been a doctor at a free clinic, but after some tragedy, having opened a toy store that was burned before the story begins.
+This issue presents Cindy as having been a doctor at a free clinic, but after some tragedy, having opened a toy store that was burned down before the story begins.
 The story also casts doubt over Brother Power's true origin, as conflicting urban legends are mentioned, some stating that Brother Power is a reanimated dummy and others saying he is an elemental.

 In addition, it is also established, retroactively, that the original series took place in Gotham City, although they had previously been explicitly set in San Francisco, with "the governor" clearly drawn as Reagan.

-After awakening in 2009, Brother Power wanders throughout Gotham until he stumbles upon a burning building where several innocent people have been left tied up and gagged inside.
-Though Batman tries to convince Power to abandon the building and let him take care of the victims, he refuses, remarking that he does not belong in the modern world.
-The issue ends with the dazed and badly-injured Brother Power staggering through the sewers, where he collapses.
+After awakening in 2009, Brother Power wanders throughout Gotham, confronted by a dark and hostile world where the hippie ideals of peace and love have been long forgotten, until he stumbles upon a burning building where an innocent homeless family have been left tied up and gagged inside.
+Though he and Batman rescue the young couple and their baby, when Batman tries to convince Brother Power to abandon the building he refuses, remarking that he does not belong in the modern world.

+The issue ends with the dazed and fire-damaged Brother Power staggering through the sewers, where he collapses.
 In the closing narration, Batman finds comfort in the idea that Brother Power will eventually reawaken in a time when values have prevailed that are closer to his own.

-The character played a role in the limited series Inferior Five as a guidance voice in Peacemaker's helmet as a way for him to get more notoriety by a team-up.
-This plan failed as the series ended on 6 issues which caused him to mope about how his plan could have worked.
+The character played a role in the limited series Inferior Five as a guidance voice in Peacemaker's helmet, trying to draw him to a small, isolated town secretly controlled by aliens in order to rescue him and save the teenage children of the original team (it was also a way for him to get more notoriety by having a team-up with a better known character...).

+This plan failed as the 12 issue series ended after only 6 issues which caused him to mope about how his plan could have worked, but then his old enthusiasm returned and he headed to the employment office to try and find a new comic book gig.